Mirko Esposito

-Mirko Esposito (born 8 April 1996) is an Italian professional footballer who plays as a right back.
+Mirko Esposito (born 8 April 1996) is an Italian professional footballer who plays as a right back for Maltese side Gudja United.

 Club career

 He made his Serie A debut for Parma on 24 May 2015 in a game against Verona.
 Parma went bankrupt at the end of the season and he became a free agent, signing with Crotone.

 On 31 January 2019, he signed a 6-month contract with Robur Siena.

 On 2 September 2019, he joined Rieti on loan.
 On 17 September 2020 he moved on new loan to Mantova.